rdgao/rdgao.github.io/_posts/2015-11-14-in-a-situation-like-this-words-let-alone-hashtags-truly-cannot-capture-how-you-feel.md

 ---
-title: In a situation like this, words, let alone hashtags, truly cannot capture how you feel.
+title: 'In a situation like this, words, let alone hashtags, truly cannot capture how you feel.'
-categories:
-- Reflection
-tags: []
+tags: [Reflection]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "Nobody likes a social justice warrior no matter what you're fighting for.
+Instead, just stop and think for a moment, process our own emotions, and console everyone about their own plights."
 ---
 I debated with myself for a long time whether I should write this, partly because I try not to make social commentaries online in fear of ending up on the wrong side of internet famous, and partly because I just don't know what I